 What is Citation Analysis

-Citation Analysis is the examination of the frequency and patterns of citations in articles and books.
-It is not a new phenomenon but has been used in the sciences since the 1960s and the social sciences and humanities since the 1970s.
+Citation Analysis is the examination of the frequency and patterns of citations to books, journal articles, individual journals, conference proceedings, etc. Citation analysis began in the sciences in the 1960s and spread to the social sciences and humanities in the 1970s.
 Citation analysis includes but is not limited to citation counts, statistical analysis (e.g. h-factor), and data visualization.

 - Must not be conflated with quality of research

 - Can be susceptible to self- or endogenous-citation practices.
-Example Another Example
+Examples

 Journal Impact Factor (used by ISI Web of Science) A Journal Impact Factor (JIF) is measured by dividing the number of current citations a journal has in a given year, by the number of articles published in the two previous years.
 The JIF is used to indicate the relative importance of a journal within a given field and a higher JIF is seen as providing more “authority” or “weight” to a researchers’ work.